RenderKit/embree/doc/src/compilation.md

   API symbols inside.
 By default no namespace is used and plain C symbols exported.

++ `EMBREE_LIBRARY_NAME`: Specifies the name of the Embree library file created.
+By default the name embree3 is used.

 + `EMBREE_IGNORE_CMAKE_CXX_FLAGS`: When enabled, Embree ignores
   default CMAKE_CXX_FLAGS.
 This option is turned ON by default.